amartos/PubMedNotifier/README.md

 ## Configuration

+The main configuration file is located at `XDG_CONFIG_HOME/pubmednotifier/config`.
+The queries config file is in `XDG_DATA_HOME/pubmednotifier/queries`.

-At first install, you need to configure the DEFAULT section with at least your e-mail address to avoid being blocked without warning in case of problems (the NCBI will send you an e-mail beforehand).
+At first install, you need to configure the DEFAULT section of the main config file with at least your e-mail address to avoid being blocked without warning in case of problems (the NCBI will send you an e-mail beforehand).
 You can also customize the folder path where the results files will be written, and other minor searches defaults.

-To set-up searches, you need at least a title for the search, and the query.
+To set-up searches in the queries file you need at least a title for the search, and the query.
 Add them to the file as follow :

 ```ini
 [Title]